Fire and rescue services

 More information:

-There are expected to be strikes across several industries through the Christmas/New Year period including ambulance services, hospitals and public transport.
-Check National Rail or the Transport for London websites for the latest services updates.
+Regular strikes can occur across several industries, including ambulance services, hospitals and public transport.
+For the latest service updates, check the National Rail or Transport for London websites.

 You can drive a car or motorbike for up to 12 months.
-You need a full Australian licence for the relevant vehicle.
-After 12 months, you'll require a UK driver's licence.
-An International Driving Permit is not needed.
+You need a full Australian licence for the relevant vehicle (digital driver's licences may not be accepted).
+After 12 months, you'll need to get a UK driver's licence.
+An International Driving Permit isn't required.

 If riding a motorcycle, always wear a helmet.